Maaarmotte/ADA2016Project/README.md

 1. Extract the tweets (message, language, sentiment, location) from the dataset using PySpark on the cluster.
 2. Load the tweets in Pandas.
 Separate them by sentiment and language.
+3. Clean the data.
+Remove the URIs, hashtags, stop words, etc. Tokenize the tweets using the Twitter tokenizer and stem the words individually (using the NLTK library).
+Note that we used stop words and stemmers made for French and German words.
-3. Some French and German tweets are already classified.
+4. Some French and German tweets are already classified.
 We discovered that they were classified using the emoticons.
 Use them as labeled data to train two Naive Bayes classifiers, one for French and one for German tweets.
 As always, cross-validate and use grid search for the best resulsts.
-4. We also discovered that the NEUTRAL label was the sentiment by defaut for tweets that couldn't be classified.
+5. We also discovered that the NEUTRAL label was the sentiment by defaut for tweets that couldn't be classified.
 Use the two classifiers to classify neutral French and German tweets.
-5. Aggregate by (location, sentiment) and export.
+6. Aggregate by (location, sentiment) and export.

+For the first version of the project, we tried to do the whole pipeline using NLTK.
+Unfortunately, we discovered that it was extremely slow and we had to port our code to scikit-learn.
+The new version is way faster, even with cross-validation and grid search.
+The original version took hours to run, and the new one only a few minutes.

 The initial data gathered from the Twitter database conatined lots of meaningless information and some non-latin characters.
 Therefore we first needed to clean the data about locations and leave only the locations for, which we could get the coordinates with GeoPy geogoding package for Python.